Menu

 Normal Train

 The trains that run on the ballasted tracks and have a speed of around 160 kmph and in some case a speed of 200 kmph is the normal trains.
+A normal train is a standard mode of public transport used for daily travel across cities and regions.
+It offers affordable seating, basic amenities, and scheduled stops.
+Unlike luxury trains, normal trains are built for convenience and accessibility, serving millions of passengers with reliable and efficient rail services.

-Infrastructure of the Bullet train and Normal Train
+Infrastructure of the Bullet Train and Normal Train

 Bullet Train Infrastructure